-Over and above these variations in organisational design across large and small service providers, though there are commonalities in their organisational values, mission statements and strategic plans.
+Over and above these variations in organisational design across large and small service providers, there are commonalities in their organisational values, mission statements and strategic plans.
 A review of governance documents (mission statements, organisational values and strategic plans) from six of the largest national public health service providers reveals a shared foci of client centred care, best practice health care, evidence-based practice, sustainable workforce and innovation in technology (Department of Health and Human Services Tasmania, NSW Department of Health, VicHealth, Queensland Health, South Australia Health, WA Department of Health).
 However, what was absent was any specific statement on their commitment to provide undergraduate health professional education let alone undergraduate IPE.
 Whilst one might speculate that this level of operational detail would not be explicitly articulated in higher level organisational plans, the absence of an undergraduate educational focus suggested that educational responsibilities towards the next generation of health professionals may not represent a strategic planning priority in many major health organisations.

 Despite this lack of focus on educational activity, virtually all Australian health profession students must complete some formally assessed work-based training (in some cases as much as one third of the duration of their program) in health services external to their academic institutions in order to meet the requirements of their degree and be eligible for professional certification.
 At local levels a variety of arrangements have evolved between the education institutions and health service providers to allow this training to take place.
 These include the execution of individual contracts between university programs and hospitals for the provision of student education, the development by health services of internal educational units to coordinate all student (and workforce) educational activities, and a variety of paid and incentivised arrangements to secure the essential clinical placements required by thousands of students every year.
 Whilst local arrangements have the benefit of reflecting local priorities, there is a need for robust governance structures across the sector to ensure ongoing support and sustainability.

 The bulk of responsibility for providing clinical learning (term used here to reflect all work-based learning) often rests with individual frontline clinicians who are already carrying a full caseload.
 For these clinicians their responsibility to patient care must always come first.
 The policies to ensure patient safety of individual organisations can at times dictate and possibly limit student access to authentic patient care.
-In response many health education programs have introduced simulated interprofessional team training for students.
+In response, many health education programs have introduced simulated interprofessional team training for students.

 Leaving aside considerations of the complexities of assuring academic and professional standards, authentic IPE experiences are challenging to replicate in clinical settings as there are limited examples of interprofessional teams positioned to offer interprofessional team based and team assessed student learning.
-Where these clinical team models do exist, they have often been established as pilot programs or as project funded programs in addition to rather than in place of normal practice (Mellor, Cottrell & Moran 2013).
-With an emphasis on collaborative practice, IPE is drawn to governance models build around distributed leadership.
-Whilst clarifying the exact definition of distributed leadership is difficult, it seems commonly understood to have value in linking collegiality, identity, participation and influence while also accommodating large numbers of actors (Bolden et al. 2009, Gosling 2009) However, this rhetorical function may not translate to more practical applications.
+Where these clinical team models do exist, they have often been established as pilot programs or as project funded programs in addition to rather than in place of normal practice (Mellor et al 2013).
+With an emphasis on collaborative practice, IPE is drawn to governance models built around distributed leadership.
+Whilst clarifying the exact definition of distributed leadership is difficult, it seems commonly understood to have value in linking collegiality, identity, participation and influence while also accommodating large numbers of actors (Bolden et al 2009, Gosling 2009) However, this rhetorical function may not translate to more practical applications.
 In addition, students are usually placed in uniprofessional supervision and assessment settings.

 Theoretical considerations